 Did you know Albuquerque is the Hot Air Ballooning Capital of the World?
-Home to the Albuquerque International Balloon FiestaⓇ (postponed to October 2-10, 2021) and a robust year-round hot air ballooning culture, it’s easy to see why.
+Home to the Albuquerque International Balloon FiestaⓇ (October 2-10, 2021) and a robust year-round hot air ballooning culture, it’s easy to see why.
 Discover all the ways you can enjoy this spirit-lifting hobby in Albuquerque, any time of year.

 Hot Air Ballooning and Fiesta History